jdylanmaddox/Robot_Normalization/README.md

 # File Requirements
 DNA concentration values (ng/µl) in a csv file.
 The function accepts two format types:
 1. A csv file containing a single column named dna_con that contains concentrations in plate order (i.e., A1, B1...G12, H12).
+See dna_column.csv for an example.
 2. A csv file containing DNA concentrations in plate format (i.e., 8x12 matrix).
 This is the same format produced by our Tecan plate reader.
 You simply need to deleted any min or max and standard values.
-The files plate_reader.csv and not_plate.csv are examples of the plate_reader and dna_column formats, respectively.
+See plate_reader.csv for an example.

 # Arguments
 The function has eight arguments.